Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 ---
 ## Testing:
 Now that we have our STELLA-Q2 device in working order, we have started testing from know color panels to actual vegetative species and states of health in different shades of light (Full Sun, Shade...).
-We have created 5 Jupyter Notebooks using the data from our STELLA-Q2 device for 4 different examples:
+We have created 2 Jupyter Notebooks using the data from our STELLA-Q2 device for 4 different examples:

       STELLA_brief_ver2_backyard_grass_shoreline.ipynb

 with all of the required data files being provided.
+In this notebook we first load our STELLA-Q2 raw data as well as the White-Card readings we took for calibration.
+We then proceed to plot the raw STELLA data and then the White-Corrected data.
+We calculate NDVI and NIRv as shown below to be used in the prediction of all of our test patterns based on their spectral attributes.
+We first use the Decision Tree to evaluate the data and see what code is required to predict our test patterns in a determistic method.
+We then define our spectral end members for each test pattern and then use Knn to predict each test pattern too.
+Knn is a straight forward technique that is easy to understand and not a black box.

 We also have included a Jupyter Notebook called: